Should You Use Thick or Thin FR4 for Your PCB Substrate?

 Volumetric expansion is also critical in rigid-flex FR4 boards.
 Thermoplastic adhesives with low glass transition temperatures and high Z-direction expansion coefficients can exhibit very large volume expansion at high temperature.
 Z-direction expansion in these situations can be as large as 500 ppm/°C.

-Obviously, there are a number of design tradeoffs that must be considered when selecting the thickness of an FR4 board, the thickness of the layers, and the laminate material.
-The CAD tools and rules checking features in Altium Designer® make it easy to design your device around the right board thickness.
-To learn more, talk to an expert at Altium today.
+Obviously, there are a number of design tradeoffs that must be considered when selecting the PCB thickness of an FR4 board, the standard PCB thickness of the layers, and the laminate material.
+The CAD tools and rules checking features in Altium Designer® make it easy to design your device around the standard FR4 thickness.
+To learn more, talk to an expert at Altium Designer today.